pulp/pulpcore/docs/contributing/git.rst

 Versions and Branches
 ---------------------

-Code is submitted by a Pull Request on Github to merge the changes to ``master`` which represents the next ``pulpcore`` release.
+Code is submitted by a Pull Request on Github to merge the changes to ``main`` which represents the next ``pulpcore`` release.
 See :ref:`versioning` for more details.